 - I can’t smell anything when I catch a cold.

-Smelling refers to using your effort (and your nose) to check the aroma or odor of something.
+In the progressive form, smelling refers to using your effort (and your nose) to check the aroma or odor of something.

 - A: What are you doing?

 - B: I am smelling this rose.
 It smells so nice.